“Your vision will become clear only when you can look into your heart – one who looks outside dreams, one who looks inside AWAKES”

 4. A successful ISA and IS map collapse usually means the end of therapy for most of my clients, because their negative habitual emotions are what motivated the client to seek therapy in the first place.
 I do not have long term therapy clients!

 Before I will accept you as a client, you need to fill out the Emotional States Menu checklist of the 5-8 of your most habitual emotions that you experience over a two week period and then we can have a free joint interview over the phone or on Zoom.

 Cost: I charge only $600 USD for the 1- 3 hour session to elicit your IS Map and a 1 hour followup session – which is amazingly affordable considering what you are getting.
 Followup sessions are charged at a rate of $150 per hour (I use a sliding scale depending on your income).
-If you are not satisfied after a session there will be no charge.

 If we decide to do the ISA, you will need to fill out these pages before our ISA session and email them back to me.
 Click: Phase 1 & 2

 Does the IS elicitation always work?
 No. I have had mixed results with clients taking psychotherapeutic medications (benzodiazepines).